- Things to Do

 - Plan Your Trip

-The fall season brings what many consider to be the best weather of the year on Galveston Island, and with great weather comes outdoor events and festivals!
+The fall season brings what many consider the best weather of the year on Galveston Island, and many outdoor events and festivals come as an added perk.

-Not all of the fall festivals revolve around food.
 Art lovers can be sated too when they attend ARToberFEST.
-This juried fine art festival features various artists, food and live music on Postoffice Street amid Galveston’s Victorian architecture, art galleries and shops.
+This juried fine art festival features various artists, food, and live music on Postoffice Street amid Galveston’s Victorian architecture, art galleries, and shops.

 If you can’t make it to the island to participate, you can enjoy the festival virtually too.
-The in-person event takes place Oct.
-16-17 and the virtual component takes place Oct.
-16-31.
 ARToberFEST is presented by The Grand 1894 Opera House and proceeds from the festival benefit its education and community outreach programs.

-With juried bike shows, truck, jeep & classic car shows and free concerts on two stages, this year’s Lone Star Rally will be jam-packed with entertainment for all ages, day and night, all weekend long, November 4-7, 2021.
+With juried bike shows, truck, jeep & classic car shows and free concerts on two stages, this year’s Lone Star Rally will be jam-packed with entertainment for all ages, day and night, all weekend long.

 This year’s rally will once again present more than 40 free musical performances in genres from classic rock and adult contemporary to rockin’ country on two sound stages – the main stage at Saengerfest Park downtown, and a second at Beach Central Park in front of the Hotel Galvez.
 Houston area day-trippers are encouraged to come out and enjoy all the free, non-stop entertainment.